 What Does Healthy Soil Look Like?

-Earthworms improve drainage and aeration as they tunnel, while their castings enhance the overall nutrients content of the soil.
-The topsoil is rich in nutrients because it contains decomposing matter like vegetable matter, leaves, and tree back.
-This is what creates the soft dark substance called humus.
+Earthworms improve drainage and aeration as they tunnel, while their castings enhance the overall nutrient content of the soil.
+The topsoil is rich in nutrients because it contains decomposing matter like vegetable matter, leaves, and tree bark.
+This is what creates the soft, dark substance called humus.

-Most organic gardeners prefer adding natural fertiliser as they provide more sustained nutrients.
+Most organic gardeners prefer adding natural fertilizers as they provide more sustained nutrients.
 They also encourage beneficial soil-dwelling organisms.

 Frequently Asked Questions[FAQs]

-Yes, sprinkling water on your soil, it is important that you let it sit for some days before planting.
+Yes, sprinkling water on your soil, you must let it sit for some days before planting.
 During spring and summer, if you plant compost tea, it adds nutrients to the soil and increases the amount of microbial life in the soil.

-Both soil are great, depending on what your plant requires.
-Compost has more nutrients than topsoil while topsoil is great at retaining moisture and holds its structure more than compost.
+Both soils are great, depending on what your plant requires.
+Compost has more nutrients than topsoil, while topsoil is great at retaining moisture and holds its structure more than compost.
 Topsoil is also cheaper than compost.

-Whether in fall, spring or both, put a 2 to 3 inch layer of compost on the bed and then turn the compost into the soil.
-This will help to increase the soil nutrient for more crop yield.
+Whether in fall, spring, or both, put a 2 to 3-inch layer of compost on the bed and then turn the compost into the soil.
+This will help to increase the soil nutrients for more crop yield.

-It is best to let your soil sit for 2 weeks minimum, however, most professions gardeners advise one month max.
-That’s because it gives enough room for microbes to break down the organic matter and make them available for the plant.
+It is best to let your soil sit for 2 weeks minimum.
+However, most professional gardeners advise one month max.
+That’s because it gives enough room for microbes to break down the organic matter and make it available for the plant.

 Wrap Up!

-Before preparing your soil for gardening, you should first of all know the soil type, test the pH of your soil as it is an necessary factor, retain components with organic matter, attract the help of microorganisms, mulch, avoid tilling, and trust me, your garden will be flourishing in no time.
+Before preparing your soil for gardening, you should first know the soil type, test the pH of your soil as it is a necessary factor, retain components with organic matter, attract the help of microorganisms, mulch, avoid tilling, and trust me, your garden will be flourishing in no time.